camoverride/camoverride.github.io/_posts/2016-10-18-hitchhiking-kurdistan.md

 ---
 <!--more-->

-In 2016 I hitchhiked from Sulaymaniyah in Iraqi Kurdistan to Silopi in Turkish Kurdistan.
+I hitchhiked from Sulaymaniyah in Iraqi Kurdistan to Silopi in Turkish Kurdistan.
 Along the way I had the chance to learn some of the Kurdish language, experience the regional cultures, and meet interesting people.
 Some of my photographs are below.

 #### Bazaar